 From a reader:

-How do you go about buy in bulk for a small family?
+How do you buy in bulk for a small family?
 It is just my husband and I and our 11 week old.

-But, if you’re a small family, what are you supposed to do with that fifty pounds of sucanat you bought at a great price?
+(What are you supposed to do with that fifty pounds of sucanat you snagged for a great price?)

 Here are a few ideas for making buying whole foods in bulk work for you, even if your family is small:

 Join with other families and split large orders of food.

 If you’re not already part of a food co-op, I encourage you to search until you find one!